meister68k/ttbasic_cpm/README.md

-TOYOSHIKI Tiny BASIC for Linux
+TOYOSHIKI Tiny BASIC for CP/M

-The code tested in Raspberry Pi Debian Wheezy.<br>
+The code tested in 60K CP/M 2.2 for SHARP X1.(on emulator)
-Use UART terminal.

 Operation example